xsmh/qin-doov-hacking/README.md

 ## An error occured while extracting files.
 Command exited abnormally.
 If you see this error inside the Linux ISO you are probably running out of RAM and the system is crashing because the live image uses RAM for storage.
 Most likely because your computer has less RAM than what's stated in [Prerequisites](#prerequisites).

+## Device does not charge or boot after connecting it to mtkclient.
+1. Unplug the cable.
+2. Hold power button for 30-60 seconds.

+If this doesn't work, your device is probably stuck in BROM mode.
+You will need to disassemble the device and physically unplug the battery.
+1. Unplug the battery for 2 minutes.
+2. Hold the power button for 30 seconds.
+3. Replug the battery and hold the power button to turn on the device.

 # Special Thanks